ratwolfzero/hopalong_python/README.md

 - 1.0 if x is positive, +0.0 or INFINITY
 - -1.0 if x is negative, -0.0 or NEG_INFINITY

-TThis adjustment improves handling of edge cases, allowing for different behavior.
+This adjustment improves handling of edge cases, allowing for different behavior.
 For example:

 - a = 1, b = 2, c = 3 or